artefactual/atom-docs/user-manual/data-templates/isad-template.rst

 ..
 NOTE::

    This widget has been added to help improve workflows when creating new descriptions via the :term:`user interface`.
-When entering descriptions manually, users can add new :term:`child records <child record>` in this area while creating a parent record.
+When entering descriptions through the form, users can add new :term:`child records <child record>` in this area while creating a parent record.

    The *dates* field corresponds to a date of creation - if you would like a different kind of date, you will have to either navigate to the child